+Dependent Agent Permanent Establishments

 Additionally, even if a nonresident company does not maintain a fixed place of business in Mexico, it may nevertheless be deemed to have a PE if it operates in Mexico through a dependent agent.
 For this purpose, Article 2 of the LISR provides that a dependent agent will be deemed to create a PE in Mexico if the agent concludes contracts or habitually acts in the principal role that leads to the conclusion of contracts for the nonresident company with respect to business activities that are not preliminary or auxiliary to the nonresident company's business activities and the contracts:

-Are executed in the name or on behalf of the nonresident;
+(i) Are executed in the name or on behalf of the nonresident;

-Includes the sale of property rights or the temporary use or enjoyment of an asset that is owned or leased by the nonresident; or
+(ii) Provide for the sale of property rights or the temporary use or enjoyment of assets that are owned or leased by the nonresident company; or

-Obligates the nonresident to render a service.
+(iii) Obligate the nonresident company to render services.

 Further, an independent agent will create a PE if it is not acting in its ordinary course of business.
 An agent will not be considered to operate in its ordinary course of business if it carries on certain activities, including, among others, the following: